Demo-org1-2024/GitHub-Doc/Repository.md

 ### Pull Requests: ###
+ - Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
+ - Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.
+ - Merge a pull request into the upstream branch when work is completed.
-	Three types of pull requests:
+ - Three types of pull requests:

 		1. Create a Merge commit :Merging changes from a feature branch into the main branch after PR approval.
 		2. Squash and merge	  :Combining all commits from a feature branch into a single commit before merging.
 		3. Rebase and merge	  :Rewriting commit history by applying changes onto the tip of the target branch.

 ### Commits ###

-	Like saving a file, a commit is a change to one or more files in your branch.
+- Like saving a file, a commit is a change to one or more files in your branch.
 Git assigns each commit a unique ID, called a SHA or hash, that tracks:

 	1. The specific changes
 	2. When the changes were made
 	3. Who created the changes

+### Branch

+- Use a branch to isolate development work without affecting other branches in the repository.You can use branches to:

+	1. Develop features
+	2. Fix bugs
+	3. Safely experiment with new ideas

+### Tags/Releases

+- You can create a release to package software, along with release notes and links to binary files, for other people to use.
+- Releases are deployable software iterations you can package and make available for a wider audience to download and use.